Fl-xer/cdBot/README.md

 And thats just to name a *few*!
 So what are you waiting for?
 Go ahead and invite the bot now at: https://discord.com/oauth2/authorize?client_id=826966063849537567&permissions=8&scope=bot

+Are you having an issue?
+You can visit our wiki, or report an issue in our Github, or at our Discord Server: https://discord.gg/Z5wXwWrtuW